-The EUT is an 802.11bg transceiver Mini PCI card; installed in a HP, model HSTNN-Q09C.
+The EUT is an 802.11a/b/g transceiver Mini PCI card installed in a Toshiba PortegeM200 Laptop., including co-location with the Toshiba PA3232U-1BTM Bluetooth radio card.

-The radio utilizes two PCB antennas for diversity (main and auxiliary)
+The radio utilizes two film antennas for diversity (main and auxiliary), Hitachi model HTL017.